The ultimate locals guide to the Raymond Island Koala walk

 Where is Raymond Island, Victoria, Australia?

 Raymond Island is located on the Gippsland Lakes in the East Gippsland Shire.
-To reach Raymond Island you need to catch the Raymond Island Ferry from Paynesville.
-Paynesville is the closest large town to Raymond Island which is approximately 3 and a half hours from Melbourne.
+To reach Raymond Island, you need to catch the Raymond Island Ferry from Paynesville.
+Paynesville is the closest large town to Raymond Island, approximately 3 and a half hours from Melbourne.

 Raymond Island is a residential island and is one of the best places to see wild koalas in their natural environment.
 The residents of Raymond Island seem to live in sync with the Koala habitat of the island’s forest.